genetools package

 • y_axis_key (str) – Column name to plot on Y axis

-• hue_key (str) – Column name with hue groups that will be used to color points
+• hue_key (str, optional) – Column name with hue groups that will be used to color points. defaults to None to color all points consistently.

 • continuous_hue (bool, optional) – Whether the hue column takes continuous or discrete/categorical values, defaults to False.